 After passing inspection, the bottles are quickly re-corked, cleaned and boxed for labeling on another day.

-While Horton Vineyards is hoping to rename this sparkling in the coming year, wine lovers can expect highly acidic floral notes and a brioche aroma with this sparkling Viognier.
+Wine lovers can expect highly acidic floral notes and a brioche aroma with this sparkling Viognier.
 Horton recommends pairing it with rich food like lobster tail or even a creamy and rich dessert.

 Horton Vineyards also produces a sparkling rosé—Erotes.
 This delightful bubbly rosé starts on the palette with a raspberry sweetness and finishes dry.